GSS-Cogs/triple-pattern-fragment-server/queries/README.md

 Things worth noting though:

-- Local dimensions will be defined in/on the fragment, so you can get eg label without brining PMD into it.
+- Local dimensions will be defined in/on the fragment, so you can get eg label without bringing PMD into it.
 - Filter earlier than you otherwise would (as soon as you can basically), it's more performant as (I think, thought not 100%) it'll garbage collect the unwanted triples and help you avoid resources constraints.
 - The basic approach is: get what you need from the fragment(s) you're using, then where needed supplement that data with targetted calls to PMD via url encoded CONSTRUCT queries.